Eligible Indonesian YSEALI members can apply for the 2022 YSEALI Professional Fellow online from June 28th, 2022, until August 5th, 2022!

 - Cycle 2:

-Virtual activities will launch in May 2022, with approximately one live session per month throughout the duration of the program.
+Virtual activities will launch in June – August 2023, with approximately one live session per month throughout the duration of the program.
 Some professional asynchronous activities may accompany each live session.
-The U.S.-based exchange is tentatively scheduled from September12 – October 21, 2022 (pending travel restrictions).
+The U.S.-based exchange is tentatively scheduled from September 4 – October 13, 2023 (pending travel restrictions).

 How will the program benefit you?